 Accordionist Preston Frank is the Frank family’s link to the zydeco lineage that anchors their sound and moves our feet!
 Incredible talent moves right through the fingertips of this Louisiana patriarch.
 Listen up and listen good to the sounds of Zydeco, Cajun and Creole music preserved and prolific!

 Richie & Rosie are two dynamic musicians performing gorgeous music rooted in the Americana tradition.
 With sweet harmonies featuring Newton’s elegant voice and glittering fiddle, and Stearns’ spooky mantra-groove banjo, they expand the boundaries of traditional music.
 Together, they create a sound that is sometimes ethereal and sometimes just plain ol’ down home.

-Miami’s School of Rock provides musical training for kids interested in playing and writing music!
-The School of Rock band consists of kids who have learned by collaborating with this amazing local organization!
+The School of Rock provides musical training for children interested in performing and writing music!
+The band consists of graduates and current students of this amazing local organization.